Lance Broadway: High school and college

 Broadway was born in Bryan, Texas, and attended Grand Prairie High School, where he was an all-district performer all three of his years on the varsity team.
 He transferred from Grand Prairie after his junior year and attended Waxahachie High.
 He played with former high-school All-State player Ben Hudspeth.

 Broadway then went on to pitch for Dallas Baptist University, and major in communications, where he earned all-conference honors both years he pitched for the Patriots.
 He threw two no-hitters as a freshman and as a sophomore went 10–2 with a 2.82 Earned run average and 102 strikeouts in 108 innings pitched.

 After two seasons with Dallas Baptist, Broadway transferred to Texas Christian University.
-He went 15–1 with a 1.62 ERA and 151 strikeouts in 117 innings pitched.
+He went 15–1 with a 1.62 ERA and 151 strikeouts in 117 innings pitched for the Horned Frogs.
 He was named to the All-Tournament Team of the 2005 Conference USA Tournament and also the conference's Pitcher of the Year and Male Athlete of the Year.